DagsHub/audio-datasets/Flickr-Audio-Caption-Corpus/README.md

 You can download the original Flickr 8k corpus of text captions here: https://forms.illinois.edu/sec/1713398

+**The dataset is uploaded to DagsHub: [Flickr-Audio-Caption-Corpus](https://dagshub.com/michizhou/Flickr-Audio-Caption-Corpus), which allows you to preview parts of the dataset before downloading it.**

 This data is distributed under the Creative Commons Attribution-ShareAlike (CC BY-SA) license.